True Love Waits (song): 1999–2001: Kid A and Amnesiac

-During this period, Radiohead created an electronic version of "True Love Waits" using the keyboard loops recorded in the OK Computer sessions.
+During this period, Radiohead created an electronic version of "True Love Waits" using the keyboard loops recorded in the OK Computer sessions, but discarded it.
 Yorke said later: "We felt like 'True Love Waits' was this wholesome acoustic thing, and then suddenly putting this quite fierce thing...
 We weren't sure if it was the right thing, so it fell by the wayside."
-This version became a different track, "Pulk/Pull Revolving Doors", released on Amnesiac.
-The "True Love Waits" version was released on the 2021 reissue Kid A Mnesia; Rolling Stone described it as harsh and industrial.
+They repurposed this version as a new track, "Pulk/Pull Revolving Doors", released on Amnesiac.
+The "True Love Waits" version was released on the 2021 reissue Kid A Mnesia.
+Rolling Stone described it as "full-on electro-glitch", with "ominous" synthesisers and Rhodes piano.

-2001—2016: Further performances
+2001–2016: Further performances

-During Radiohead's 2001 Amnesiac tour, Yorke performed "True Love Waits" solo several times on acoustic guitar.
-A performance was included on I Might Be Wrong: Live Recordings (2001).
-He performed it on several more occasions, including his solo performances at the 2009 Latitude Festival and the Cambridge Corn Exchange in 2010.
+During Radiohead's 2001 Amnesiac tour, Yorke performed "True Love Waits" solo several times on acoustic guitar, and a performance was included on I Might Be Wrong: Live Recordings (2001).
+The journalist Mac Randall wrote that the release demonstrated that Radiohead listened to their fans and were aware of the Radiohead bootleg trade.
+Godrich later described the version on I Might Be Wrong as "shitty".

-From 2006, Radiohead began performing a slower version on Rhodes piano as an introduction to "Everything in Its Right Place".
+Yorke performed "True Love Waits" on several more occasions, including his solo performances at the 2009 Latitude Festival and the Cambridge Corn Exchange in 2010.
+From 2006, Radiohead began performing a slower version on Rhodes piano as an introduction to another song, "Everything in Its Right Place".
 According to the Phoenix New Times, "This is a looser, lighter take ... without the clear chord changes and forceful desperation of the acoustic version, one that somehow emphasises the romantic quality of the lyrics rather than the loneliness."

 2016: A Moon Shaped Pool

 In 2016, more than 20 years after it was written, Radiohead released "True Love Waits" as the last track on their ninth album, A Moon Shaped Pool, in a minimal piano arrangement.
 Radiohead performed this new arrangement on the Moon Shaped Pool tour, until their 2018 leg in South America, when Yorke again performed "True Love Waits" solo on acoustic guitar.
+Yorke said in 2023: "One of my mistakes is dismissing things because they're simple ...
+'True Love Waits' was a bit like that.
+It was one of those things where it was almost made to be at the end of a show.
+It wasn't even necessarily made to be recorded.
+It was made to say, 'OK, guys, goodnight.
+Thanks.'"